 Sturgeon Bay Revolving Loan Fund Program

-These programs provide low interest loans to businesses located in Door County for the first two, in the City of Sturgeon Bay for the third, typically for fixed asset financing of up to $250,000.
-Job creation of one job per $20,000 loaned is required.
-Contact Sam Perlman for more information. (visit page)
+These three local revolving loan fund programs provide low interest loans to businesses located in Door County for the first two, in the City of Sturgeon Bay for the third, typically for fixed asset financing of up to $250,000.
+Job creation of one job per $35,000 loaned is required.
+Contact Paige Funkhouser for more information.

 WHEDA Small Business Guarantee Loan

-WHEDA Small Business Guarantee (WSBG) helps to acquire or expand a small business with favorable financing terms. (visit page)
+The Wisconsin Housing and Economic Development Authority (WHEDA) partners with local commercial lenders through their Small Business Guarantee program to help entrepreneurs acquire or expand a small business with favorable financing terms.

 Small Business Administration 7a Loan Program

-7(a) loans are the most basic and most used type loan of SBA’s business loan programs.
+SBA 7(a) loans are the most basic and most used type loan of SBA’s business loan programs.
 Its name comes from section 7(a) of the Small Business Act, which authorizes the Agency to provide business loans to American small businesses.
-Maximum loan size is $2,000,000. (visit page)
+Maximum loan size is $2,000,000.